vyadh/teamcity-deployment-dashboard/README.md

 By default, the dashboard will show the TeamCity build number as the version.
 This can be customised using [TeamCity Service Messages](https://www.jetbrains.com/help/teamcity/build-script-interaction-with-teamcity.html#BuildScriptInteractionwithTeamCity-ReportingBuildNumber).
+Alternatively a property can be used that references the original build in a TeamCity build chain, for example a `VERSION` property set to `%dep.Project_Build.version%+%dep.Project_Build.build.counter%`.

-This can be any formatted version string, but in order to visualise the journey of the build through environments it interprets the version number to work out which is the latest build and de-emphasises any deployments that are not.
+This actual value be any formatted version string, but in order to visualise the journey of the build through environments the dashboard interprets the version number to work out which is the latest build and de-emphasises any deployments that are not.
 This is why in the screenshot above the older builds are slightly faded, to keep emphasis on a new build moving towards production.

 The format supported is standard [SemVer 2](https://semver.org).
 For example `1.2.3` or `1.2.3+45` if a build number is required.